 When dating an alcoholic, it is important to know alcohol addiction treatment will vary depending on the individual’s needs.
 Treatment typically involves therapy and support groups such as the 12-step program, and Alcoholics Anonymous (Al-Anon).
 Detoxification is the process of the body flushing toxins, in this case from alcohol and substance abuse, and is offered in most alcohol treatment centers.
 In some cases, medicated assisted treatment is used to help reduce any cravings of alcohol.

 If you suspect the person you are dating or someone you know may have a problem with alcohol, give us a phone call today.
 At Duck House Recovery, our treatment facility can help your loved one struggling with alcoholism.
-Our Anaheim and Costa Mesa alcohol rehab provides individualized treatment necessary to achieve a new life of sobriety.
+Our Costa Mesa alcohol rehab provides individualized treatment necessary to achieve a new life of sobriety.